-b) the implementation in full, within one year of the completion of the development, the recommendations of the submitted Preliminary

-Ecological Appraisal as follows:4.2 Mitigation Requirements.

-4.3 Compensation Requirements,

-4.4 Opportunities for Enhancement;

-on-site parking remaining available for use during construction in school term time; and d) the proposed reconfigured parking being implemented and remaining available for use in perpetuity.
+- b) the implementation in full, within one year of the the of completion development, the recommendations of the submitted Preliminary Ecological Appraisal as follows: - 4.2 Mitigation Requirements. - 4.3 Compensation Requirements, - 4.4 Opportunities for Enhancement; - c) on-site parking remaining available for use during construction in school term time; and - d) the proposed reconfigured parking being implemented and remaining available for use in perpetuity.